Lee-W/diep/README.md

-# Oipe.id
+# Diep
-Welcome to Oipe.id, the single best replacement for the popular online game, Diep.io!
-Here you will find... you know what never mind this is a school project k bye.
+Welcome to Diep, a single-player version of the popular online game, diep.io.

 ## Controls
 MOVEMENT - Arrow Keys OR WASD (responds in connection to mouse pointer direction; e.x. if mouse is pointed 180 degrees, W will move left on the x-axis)<br />